dionoid/koa-zlib/README.md

 koa-zlib
 ===========

-Very simple wrapper to node's built-in zlib library for use in koa.\n By 'thunkifying' zlib's convenience methods, they can be 'yielded' inside koa generator functions.
+Very simple wrapper to node's built-in zlib library for use in koa.
+By 'thunkifying' zlib's convenience methods, they can be 'yielded' inside koa generator functions.